arehmanlatif1/arehmanlatif1.github.io/README.md

 ## Intro
-Time to put what we learned to some practical use!
+Time to put what we've learned to some practical use!
 The following lab provides the opportunity to create your personal portfolio webpage.

 ## Setup and Instructions
 1. **DO NOT fork and clone this lab**